Menu

 Support agent compiled -- 5 nodes, 2 paths, conditional routing active

-Each invocation needs a unique thread_id.
-That’s how LangGraph keeps separate conversations apart in the checkpointer.
+Each run needs its own thread_id.
+That is how LangGraph keeps different conversations apart inside the checkpointer.

 Test 1: Simple billing question (should auto-respond)